Green Inventory Management: Leveraging Multiobjective Reverse Logistics: Introduction

+Unlike existing reverse logistics EPQ models that assume fixed production and remanufacturing rates, the proposed formulation endogenizes both rates as functions of lot sizes and cycle numbers.
+This modelling feature creates a direct interaction between operational decisions and environmental performance measures.
+Furthermore, the incorporation of integer lot sizes and cycle frequencies transforms the problem into a mixed-integer nonlinear programming framework that more closely reflects practical production planning environments.
+While the model builds upon established reverse logistics structures, it extends the literature by integrating operational and environmental decision variables within a unified optimization framework capable of generating implementable inventory policies.

-The rest of this paper is organized as follows: Section \ref{Insight} explains the main theoretical and practical contributions of the research.
+The rest of this paper is organised as follows: Section \ref{Insight} explains the main theoretical and practical contributions of the research.
+Section \ref{Form} describes all the variables used in this paper.
 Section \ref{mathmodel} introduces a new mathematical model for an EPQ reverse logistics system.
 It also presents numerical experiments and sensitivity analyses for mixed-integer optimization problems aimed at reducing inventory costs.
 Section \ref{EnvImp} describes the greenhouse gas (GHG) emissions and energy use linked to both production and remanufacturing.
 Section \ref{MOP} develops a two-objective optimization model that looks at both key factors: inventory costs and GHG emissions from production and remanufacturing.
 Detailed formulas for the cost function are provided in the appendix.